Wildlife disease: Role of humans

+Modern approaches

 These form the basis of wildlife disease management that is multipronged: research, conservation, and community engagement.
 One of the most frequently applied methods is vaccination.
 Vaccines have proven effective in controlling the spread of certain wildlife diseases, much like their human counterparts.
 For example, oral rabies vaccination programs among raccoons and foxes have proved valuable in controlling rabies in some wild animal populations in the United States and Europe.
 In practice, these programs work very well since they are non-invasive; the animal merely has to take the vaccine imbedded in bait left in areas where it is most apt to encounter it.

 Another method is culling.
 It means killing selectively an animal to prevent disease spread in the herd.
 Culling is helpful in some cases; however, it has been a controversial practice.
 One typical use of culling is to control the disease of bovine tuberculosis in badgers in the UK, although it has attracted widespread animal rights-harms and ecological disruption debates.
 Opponents turn against culling on the grounds that it can disrupt the ecosystem and cause a loss in biodiversity.
 Animal rights activists call for the humane methods such as improving wildlife-habitated areas or performing mass vaccination programs, instead.